Evaluations

 If you see "N/A" scores in your correlation table, it means more data is needed.
 This can be one of two cases

-• Simply not enough data: if your eval method dataset if very small (<10 items) it can be impossible to produce confident correlation scores.
+• Simply not enough data: if your golden dataset is very small (<10 items) it can be impossible to produce confident correlation scores.
 Add more data to resolve this case.

-Once you have a winner, click the "Set as default" button to make this eval-method the default for your eval.
+Once you have a winner, click the "Set as default" button to make this judge the default for your eval.

 Finding the Ideal Run Method

-Return the "Evaluator" screen for your eval, and add a variety run methods you want to compare.
+Return to the "Evaluator" screen for your eval, and add a variety of run methods you want to compare.
 We suggest:

 Once you've defined a set of run methods, click "Run Eval" to kick off the eval.
 Behind the scenes, this is performing the following steps: